Files

 Depending on the source data, additional steps might be added:

-- Building topology - source data might not have all the network topology elements required, for example, connectivity nodes.
+- Building topology - source data might not include all the network topology elements required, such as connectivity nodes.
 Complex edges might need to be split.

 - Key Mapping: converting derived UUIDs into UUIDs that conform to the CIM profile in use to create persistent IDs.